appium/appium-geckodriver/docs/reference/scripts.md

 ---
-hide:
-  - toc

 title: Scripts
 ---

 Appium drivers can include scripts for executing specific actions.
-The scripts included in the Geckodriver can be run as follows:
+The scripts included in Appium Geckodriver can be run as follows:

 ```